Delegate Guide

 All rules of conduct for groups’ activities are also to be obeyed while on hotel property.

-Each faculty advisor must know the whereabouts of his/her group at all times.
+Each faculty advisor must know the whereabouts of their group at all times.

-Each faculty advisor/counselor is responsible for the behavior of his/her group at all times.
+Each faculty advisor/counselor is responsible for the behavior of their group at all times.

-Each faculty advisor should set specific behavior guidelines for his/her group with specific consequences for misbehavior.
+Each faculty advisor should set specific behavior guidelines for their group with specific consequences for misbehavior.

 A good attitude and behavior is expected at all times, including: